jwalaQ/blochly/README.md

-# blochly
+# Blochly

-Bloch sphere using plotly
+Bloch sphere using plotly.